 I want to enhance my retirement by writing in my spare time and adding an extra $30,000 to my accounts in 12 months.

 Once you have your goal statement, make it part of your daily routine.
 Tape it to the mirror in your bathroom, or to the side of your computer screen.

-But because of your goals, you’ll have something to keep you anchored and moving forward beyond any initial curiosity you may have had.
+And because of your goals, you’ll have something to keep you anchored and moving forward beyond any initial curiosity you may have had.
 You’ll stay motivated and you’ll keep learning.

-And right there — that’s the key.
+Right there — that’s the key.

 You can tell your client, “We had 3,000 people opt in to your mailing list over the past month once we changed your website copy!”